TobiasPSP/doneland_sources/Components/Power/Power Supplies/USB/USB Triggers/README.md

 <img src="images/usb_trigger_overview_t.png" width="50%" height="50%" />

 You find these chips for example on *USB Trigger Boards*: such boards connect to your USB power supply via *USB-C* and provide the requested voltage on solder pads.

 The requested voltage can be set in a variety of ways, i.e. via DIP switches, solder bridges, or push buttons.
 Some *USB Trigger Boards* are pre-configured to a specific output voltage.
 With such boards you could, for example, power *12V* devices from a USB power bank.

 ## Overview

 To use *USB* as a flexible power source, you need to *negotiate* the requested voltage via one of the protocols supported by your USB power source.

-Most USB power sources today support *PD 3.0*, so triggering a fixed voltage is possible with almost any USB power source.
-However, simpler or lower-cost power sources may not support higher voltages such as *20V* or above, even if they claim PD compatibility.
+Most USB power sources today support *PD 3.0*, so triggering is possible with almost any USB power source.
+Simpler or lower-cost power sources may not support higher voltages such as *20V* or above, even if they claim PD compatibility.

-To select an *adjustable* voltage, protocol extensions like *PPS* (Programmable Power Supply) or *AVS* (Adjustable Voltage Supply) are required.
+To select a **fully adjustable voltage** (and not just fixed voltages such as *9V* or *15V*), protocol extensions like *PPS* (Programmable Power Supply) or *AVS* (Adjustable Voltage Supply) are required.

 These features are *optional* in the USB PD specification, so your power source may or may not support them.
 If you are unsure, use a USB tester to check which protocols and extensions are available.

+> [!TIP]
-If you require less than *36W* of power, *QC 3.0* (Quick Charge 3.0) is also a viable option, as it is widely supported and provides adjustable voltages by design.
+> If you require less than *36W* of power, *QC 3.0* (Quick Charge 3.0) is also a viable option, as it is widely supported and provides adjustable voltages by design.
 Another advantage of *QC 3.0* is its much simpler protocol: microcontrollers like Arduino and ESP32 can easily emulate it, and no external trigger hardware is required.

 Takeaways: